cyberark/conjur-authn-iam-client-python/README.md

 #### create_conjur_iam_client

-This function will retrieve the session token from the method above and will initiate a conjur client for you.
-The conjur client returned can be found https://github.com/cyberark/conjur-api-python3.
-The token will not be refreshed within the client so the client can only be used for 5-8 min.
-After this time another client must be initiliazed with this method
+This function uses the `get_conjur_iam_session_token` to create a Conjur access token and returns an instantiated [Conjur Python3 client](https://github.com/cyberark/conjur-api-python3).
+The client will not automatically refresh the access token, so the client can only be used for 5-8 min.
+After this time, this method must be invoked again to instantiate another client.

 ```python
 from conjur_iam_client import *